MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/v/versus-vs.md

 # versus, vs.

-In headings, use the abbreviation *vs.*, all lowercase.
+In headings, use the abbreviation *vs.,* all lowercase.
 In text, spell out as *versus*.